OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 Core contracts are the backbone of Arbitrum's <a data-quicklook-from="arbitrum-nitro">Nitro stack</a>, ensuring its robust and efficient operation.
 You can explore their code in the [nitro-contracts GitHub repository](https://github.com/OffchainLabs/nitro-contracts).

-[createRollup](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107): deploys a new set of core contracts for each Orbit chain instance.

-Let's review the inputs and configurations required by `createRollup` for a faster chain deployment.

 ### Rollup Deployment Parameters Configuration

 The `createRollup` function in the [`RollupCreator` contract](https://github.com/OffchainLabs/nitro-contracts/blob/acb0ef919cce9f41da531f8dab1b0b31d9860dcb/src/rollup/RollupCreator.sol#L107) takes a complex input named `deployParams`, structured to encapsulate various configurable parameters customizing the Orbit chain.